AsleshSura/DiceTales/docs/SETUP_GUIDE.md

-# DiceTales Setup Guide (v2.0)
+# DiceTales Setup Guide

 Get DiceTales running in less than 5 minutes!
-This streamlined guide covers everything from local development to deployment for the HuggingFace-powered storytelling system.
+This streamlined guide covers everything from local play to development setup.

 ## 🚀 Quick Start

 ### Option 1: Play Online (Easiest)
-Simply visit the [live demo](#) and start playing immediately - no setup required!
+Simply open `index.html` in your browser and start playing immediately - no setup required!

 ### Option 2: Download and Play Locally
 1. **Download the repository**